coreboot/coreboot/Documentation/acronyms.md

 * AMT - Intel: [**Active Management Technology**](https://en.wikipedia.org/wiki/Intel_Active_Management_Technology)
 * ANSI - [**American National Standards Institute**](https://en.wikipedia.org/wiki/American_National_Standards_Institute)
 * AOAC - AMD: Always On, Always Connected
+* AON - Always ON: Sometimes used for power domains that are always on (e.g. RTC, GPIOs, Wake on LAN ...)
 * AP - Application processor - The main processor on the board (as opposed to the embedded controller or other processors that may be on the system), any cores in the processor chip that aren't the BSP (Boot Strap Processor).
+* APB - Advanced Peripheral Bus (part of the AMBA bus specification)
 * APCB - AMD: AMD PSP Customization Block
+* AHB - Advanced High-performance Bus (part of the AMBA bus specification)
 * API - [**Application Programming Interface**](https://en.wikipedia.org/wiki/API)
 * APIC - [**Advanced Programmable Interrupt
   Controller**](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller)